yiisoft/yii2/framework/UPGRADE-22.md

 session `search_path` when the connection opens.
 Unqualified migration, query-builder, Active Record, and raw SQL table names therefore use the configured schema.
 Remove an `afterOpen` handler that only issued the same `SET search_path` statement; configurations that do not explicitly set `defaultSchema` keep the server-provided search path unchanged.
+Pooled master and slave connections apply the `search_path` only when `masterConfig`/`slaveConfig` includes the same `schemaMap` entry, matching the existing pool configuration contract.

 `pgsql\QueryBuilder::oldUpsert()` and `newUpsert()` have been removed. `upsert()` now uses `ON CONFLICT` directly.
 Remove calls or overrides of those protected methods.